chainsawriot/automatedcontentanalysis/README.md

 # A Whole game

-Get the readers’ hands dirty with a simple example.
-Give a sense of what a typical automated content analysis scenerio looks like.
-And use that in the next chapter to illustrate the best practice.
+We are going to use an example to illustrate the whole process of a typical automated content analysis scenario.
+In this example, we start with a simple research question or hypothesis.
+Let’s say I want to reproduce a very famous analysis of Donald Trump’s tweets.
+This example is very well-known in the data science scene, probably because one of the authors of the tidytext package used this example to demonstrate the power of his package (and made him on the television).
+The research question is very simple: are tweets from Donald Trump’s twitter account tweeted using an iPhone less angry than those tweeted using an Android phone?

 # What is automated content analysis?